christopher-inegbedion/GridUI-flutter-implementation/README.md

            The first combined block from the left is 1, second 2, etc.

           "block": This describes the properties of a combined block in detail {

+            "uuid": This identifies the block in the grid.
+Used to assign the blocks content

             "type": This is the type of combined block